 Granadillo, Tania - Assistant Professor, Department of Anthropology.
 (University of Arizona).
+ON SABBATICAL 2021-22.

 Michael Haan - Director for the Centre for Research on Migration and Ethnic Relations (PhD, University of Toronto).

-- 2017. "'A Spectacular incident…had somehow eluded my attention': The Impact of Cyril Levitt and William Shaffir’s book, The Riot at Christie Pits (1987)."
-Histoire Sociale /Social History 50:423-434.
+- Halpern, M. 2017. "'A spectacular incident…had somehow eluded my attention': The Impact of Cyril Levitt and William Shaffir’s book, The Riot at Christie Pits (1987)."
+Histoire sociale/Social History L(102) (November 2017): 421-31.

-- 2015. "“Are you people Jewish?”: The Mistaken Identity of Mary Rosenblatt in the 1952 Harry Lee Murder Case."
-Canadian Jewish Studies 23: 68-91.
+- Halpern, M. 2015. "'Are you people Jewish?': The Mistaken Identity of Mary Rosenblatt in the 1952 Harry Lee Murder Case."
+Canadian Jewish Studies 23(2015): 68-91.

 Hopkins, Jeff - Associate Professor and Graduate Chair of Geography, Department of Geography.
 (PhD 1992, McGill University).

-Lehmann, Wolfgang - Associate Professor and Undergraduate Program Chair, Department of Sociology.
+Lehmann, Wolfgang - Professor, Department of Sociology.
 (PhD 2003, University of Alberta).